gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 coffee in my nostrils.
 "I hope you haven't been here all night," my housekeeper scolded as she set down her tray.
 "That robe's nothing for the chill."

 "I live," I yawned.
-She was a fifth my age, but fussed over me as would a mother hen.
+She was a tenth my age, but fussed over me as would a mother hen.
 "Some baklava would help warm me, though."

 I loved the early hours of the day.
 They made everything fresh, full of hope